DeanP-R/MediTech_Automation_Bot/README.md

-#System Project Arduino
+#                                                            System Project Arduino
-  This repository contains the code for an Arduino-based system project that incorporates object avoidance, line following, RFID tag detection, colour sensing, and audio feedback.
+  <>  This repository contains the code for an Arduino-based system project that incorporates object avoidance, line following, RFID tag detection, colour         sensing, and audio feedback.
 The code is written in C++ and consists of multiple files, each containing classes and methods specific to the system's         functionality.

-*File structure
+## File structure

-    -**System_Project_Arduino.ino:
+    *System_Project_Arduino.ino*
       The main file that runs the system.
     -colour_sensing.cpp:
       Contains the implementation of the ColourSensing class, which is responsible for detecting the colour of an object using an RGB colour sensor.